HardBoiledSmith/SpringMultidatabaseExample/README.md

 # SpringMultidatabaseExample

-Example for rate limit throttling in Spring MVC
+Example for multi-database in Spring MVC

 ## Required